snkty8/Amazon_Vine_Analysis/README.md

 ## Summary
 The propuse of this project was to determine if there is favorable bias towards Vine reviewers.
-From the data above, the percentage of 5-star Vine reviews is 51.1% versus non Vine reviews at 38.7%.
-Although, there are far more non Vine reviewers compared to actual Vine reviews there does show a bais towards the Vine reviews.
+From the data above, the percentage of 5-star Vine reviews is 51.1% versus non-Vine reviews at 38.7%.
+Although, there are far more non-Vine reviewers compared to actual Vine reviews there does show a bais towards the Vine reviews.
 If only looking at the percentage of Vine reviewers, a customer would immediately go with these reviews when purchasing video games.
 It would be a great idea to add the verified purchases to the tables.
 Although this could also add a slight bias towards Vine reviewers, Amazon could add the fact the video game was purchase, played, and then reviewed.
 Rather than allowing customers to blindly agree with only Vine reviewers.